zephyrproject-rtos/zephyr/doc/guides/debug_tools/tracing/index.rst

-The CTF top layer is enabled using the configuration option :option:`CONFIG_TRACING_CTF` and can be used with the different transport backends both in synchronous and asynchronous modes.
+The CTF top layer is enabled using the configuration option :kconfig:`CONFIG_TRACING_CTF` and can be used with the different transport backends both in synchronous and asynchronous modes.